- Price: USD 699

-The SR has always been one of my favourite Serato DJ controllers, due to it’s excellent build quality and extensive features in a compact form factor.
+The SR has always been one of my favorite Serato DJ controllers, due to its excellent build quality and extensive features in a compact form factor.
 Maybe because of its remaining popularity, Pioneer DJ put this upgrade off for such a long time.

 The SR2 brings some fresh updates to the table, looking very similar to its Rekordbox DJ counterpart, the DDJ-RR.
 It features RGB backlit performance pads, a hardware mixer compatible with Serato DVS, support for harmonic mixing and Serato Pitch Play, a touch strip, and a lot more.

 Note that the deck switching buttons on the SR are gone on the SR2, as the deck switching happens on the mixer using the channel switcher.
 Unfortunately, the loop size indicator feature is also gone, which to me was one of the brilliant things on the SR. Too bad!

 Dedicated hardware controls for Serato pitch ‘n time DJ

 - Key Shift: Change the key of tracks by semitone without changing the tempo.

 - Key Sync: Automatically sync the keys of different tracks during mixes.

 - Key Reset: Instantly reset to the track’s original key after changing keys.